Feefo logo

 Promote it

-Exposure is key to running a loyalty program.
-In addition to emailing recent guests with details of your loyalty scheme, engage with potential holidaymakers on social media and tell them about the benefits of signing up for your loyalty program.
-It’s worth looking into social media ads to reach even more holidaymakers.
+Exposure is key to running a successful loyalty program.
+In addition to emailing recent guests with details of your loyalty scheme, engage with potential holidaymakers on social media and tell them about the benefits of signing up to your loyalty program.

-Alongside this, you’ll want sign-up forms on your website and leaflets in your rental that promote the benefits of your loyalty program.
+Alongside this, you’ll want sign-up forms on your website and leaflets in your holiday home that promote the benefits of your loyalty program.

-• The number of people who sign-up to your program on a weekly basis and whether these are past guests, refer a friend or have signed up via your website/emails/social.
+• The number of people who sign up to your program on a weekly basis, and whether these are past guests, refer a friend or have signed up via your website/emails/social media.

-• The most important statistic to measure is the level of engagement.
-Are people using your loyalty scheme?
+• Are people using your loyalty scheme?
 You can track this with unique tracking codes that guests can use when booking.

 What type of customer loyalty program does your rental use?